 The theoretical age of pupils enrolled in the professional lycée is 15- 18/19 years.
 Apprentices are young people 16 (age for the end of compulsory schooling) to 25 years old.
 A derogation is given to 15 years-old pupils that have completed lower secondary education.

 The principles that apply in developing the school holiday calendar are defined by Article L. 521-1 of the French Code of Education; they are the same for the primary, lower secondary and upper secondary levels.

 In accordance with Article R421-2 of the French Code of Education, the secondary education institutions (collèges and lycées) benefit from autonomy in organising the school time and the methods for school life, as well as in the use of allowances in terms of education hours made available to the institution in compliance with the obligations resulting from the regulatory hours".
 The organisation of the school day and week therefore varies from one institution to another.

-Vocational training is based – regardless of the sector of study – on general education, technological education and sequences of practical learning in professional surroundings.
-The weekly and annual timetables vary according to the type of programme followed by the pupil (preparation for a two-year CAP, preparation for a three-year baccalauréat, training as an apprentice), and according to the various specialities and professional sectors
+Vocational training is based on general education, technical education and practical training in the workplace.
+The weekly and annual timetables vary according to the type of course followed by the student (preparation for a CAP in 2 years, preparation for a baccalaureate in 3 years, apprenticeship training), and according to the different specialities and vocational streams.

 The order of 21 November 2018 relating to the CAP sets out the organisational arrangements for the CAP, while the order of 21 November 2018 relating to the professional baccalaureate sets out the organisational arrangements for the Bac pro.